kfoofw/ds_blog/_posts/2020-01-09-bandit-theory-epsilon-greedy-analysis.markdown

 In this analysis, we have taken a look at the Epsilon Greedy algorithm, and explained the impact of epsilon on the asymptotic reward limit, as well as rate of convergence to the best arm discovery.
 It should also be noted that the relatively difference in means is a crucial aspect of discovering the best arm.

 One aspect that we did not cover was the parameter of number of arms.
 It should come naturally to think that with more arms, the algorithm has more options to explore and this will delay the rate of discovery of the best arm, and also causes the algorithm to take a longer time to reach the asymptote.

-The scripts for the analysis can be found in this [Github repo](https://github.com/kfoofw/bandits_simulations).